Turner Prize: 2019

 The 2019 award was hosted at the Turner Contemporary in Margate, Kent.
 The shortlisted artists were Lawrence Abu Hamdan, Helen Cammock, Oscar Murillo and Tai Shani, who were jointly awarded the prize as a collective following their request to be considered as a single group.

 2020

 It was announced in May, at a late stage in judging, that this year's award would be replaced by a bursary for 10 artists who would be announced in July due to the COVID-19 pandemic in the United Kingdom.

 The 10 artists to receive bursaries were: Oreet Ashery, Liz Johnson Artur, Shawanda Corbett, Jamie Crewe, Sean Edwards, Sidsel Meineche Hansen, Ima-Abasi Okon, Imran Perretta, Alberta Whittle, and the political arts organisation Arika.

 2021

-The 2021 nominees were Array Collective, Black Obsidian Sound System, Cooking Sections, Gentle/Radical, and Project Art Works.
+Hosted in Coventry, the 2021 nominees were Array Collective, Black Obsidian Sound System, Cooking Sections, Gentle/Radical, and Project Art Works.
 Array Collective were announced as the winners on 1 December 2021.

 2022

 On 12 April 2022, it was announced that the nominees for the prize were Heather Phillipson, Ingrid Pollard, Veronica Ryan, and Sin Wai Kin.
-Later that same month, on April 15, it was announced that the Turner Prize for 2023 will be awarded at the Towner Eastbourne, and it will be the first time that this event will be held in Sussex.
+Veronica Ryan was announced as the winner.